 - Add the flour and stir in so it absorbs all the butter.
 Meanwhile, heat your frying pan/skillet for the crepes.

-- Pour some of the crepe mixture into the warm frying pan/skillet.
+- Pour approx 1/4 cup of the crepe mixture into the warm frying pan/skillet.
 Do this with the pan off the heat and at the same time swirl it round the pan so it covers all of the base.
 Fill any gaps with a little extra batter.

 - After a couple minutes, loosen the edge and once the edge starts to curl up and go crisp, turn the crepe over with a spatula/palette knife.
 Cook a couple more minutes on the other side.